-If your itchy throat is caused by an infection or allergies, it can be accompanied by sinus congestion and itchiness
+If your itchy throat is caused by an infection or allergies, it can be accompanied by sinus congestion and itchiness.

-Here are the common causes of an itchy throat:
+Common causes of an itchy throat:

 - Environmental allergies like pet dander, dust, or pollen